jukujala/R-data-pipe/README.md

 Write a function `createTransformFunction` that returns another function `transformData` which transforms input data.
-The function `createTransformFunction` can fit `transformData` with train data.
+The function `createTransformFunction` can fit `transformData` with train data and the magic of R closures makes this work.
-R can then persist the function `transformData` to a file for later use.
+You can even persist `transformData` to a file for later use.

 ## A short example